 - 2 Tablespoons pure maple syrup

-- fresh fruit – anything goes, but berries are a personal favorite!
+- 3 c. fresh fruit – anything goes, but berries are a personal favorite!

 - sliced almonds (optional)

 - Preheat your oven to 350, or skip this step if you are assembling this the night before.

 - Beat eggs and add almond milk, vanilla, cinnamon and stevia.
 Mix well.